THE GOOD WARS

 Steiner taught that Americans can scarcely comprehend true Anthroposophy.
 In America, he said, false forms of spiritualism thrive.

-War brings death — but death is not so bad.
+War brings death — but, according to Steiner, death is not so bad.
 According to Steiner, we live over and over, reincarnating many, many times.
-Here's how it works.
+Here's how it works, depicted schematically in the image below.
 We are born (upward-pointing arrowheads) and lead an Earthly life; then we die (downward-pointing arrowheads).
 Following death, we lead a looping life in the spirit realm, under the influence of six gods (Spirits of Form).
-The process goes on and on, lifetime after lifetime.
-As Steiner points out, he has explained all this in his book OCCULT SCIENCE:
+The process goes on and on, lifetime after lifetime, and death after death.
+Steiner explained all this in his book OCCULT SCIENCE - AN OUTLINE: